Skip to content

 } = useUpload();

-Manually transition a processing file to ready or failed by videoId.
-Use this when you drive status updates via a webhook or SSE connection instead of a StatusChecker.
+Manually transition a processing file to ready or failed, or patch playback/thumbnail data on an already-ready file.
+Use this when you drive status updates via a webhook, SSE, or realtime broadcast instead of polling.

 const { updateFileStatus } = useUpload();